fahadahammed/sshc/README.md

 # sshc - SSH Configuration Management Tool with Ansible Inventory Generation
-The purpose of this tool is to help you manage ssh config files with hosts as well as ansible inventory file management.
+This tool can help you manage ssh config files with hosts as well as ansible inventory file.

+## Why?
+### Problem it tried to solve
+- Working with a bunch of servers gets messy to track those down.
+- Managing Ansible Inventory and also SSH config file separate is redundant.

+### Gave solution through
+- Uses a JSON file as a common database of hosts.
+- Set name, set ports, user, private key when inserting a host information.
+- Set groups, do comment on specific host for future understanding.
+- Well sorted config files.
+- Ansible inventory is managed using JSON file.
+- Remove ~~and update~~ host entry easily.

+## Description
-#### Structure
+### Structure

 1. Insert host information to a JSON file as a DB.
 2. Generate SSH Config file and an Ansible Inventory file.

-#### Technology Stack
+### Technology Stack
 1. python
 2. json
 3. openssh